JetBrains/Qodana/topics/visualstudio.md

 <img src="visual-studio-self-hosted-login.png" alt="Logging in to %cloud% Self-hosted" width="535" border-effect="line"/>

 ### Link and download report

+<link-summary>After logging in to %cloud%, link your local project to a project in %cloud%.</link-summary>

 Once you logged in to %cloud%, you need to link your local project to a project in %cloud%.
 To do this, open the **%product% Analysis** panel and then click the **Link project** link.
 This will open the **Options** window containing